Warsong

-Langrisser (ラングリッサー, Rangurissā), originally spelled Lungrisser in the Mega Drive version and first released in North America as Warsong, is a tactical role-playing game developed by Nippon Computer Systems (NCS).
+Warsong, known as (ラングリッサー, Langrisser) in Japan, is a tactical role-playing game developed by Nippon Computer Systems (NCS).
 The first in the Langrisser series, it blended tactical warfare with RPG elements, similar to the Fire Emblem series.
-It was initially released for the Mega Drive/Genesis console and later the PC Engine (in Super CD-ROM² format), the former version being published by Treco in America.
-The PC-Engine version was released under the title Langrisser: The Descendants of Light.
-It was later re-released alongside Der Langrisser (a remake of Langrisser II) in a compilation for the Sega Saturn and PlayStation.
+It was initially released for the Sega Genesis console and later the PC Engine CD (in Super CD-ROM² format), the former version being published by Treco in America.
+The PC Engine version was released under the title Langrisser: The Descendants of Light.
+It was re-released alongside Der Langrisser (a remake of Langrisser II) in a compilation for the Sega Saturn and PlayStation.
 That compilation was released for the PlayStation Network in 2009.
 A full remake of Langrisser I & II was also released in 2019 on both Sony PlayStation 4 and Nintendo Switch and on PC in 2020, featuring new graphics and BGM and also new playable characters and multiple paths through the game for Langrisser I.